NAS Pensacola shooting leads Navy instructor pilots to tell top brass: 'Arm us'

 “Our message is simple: arm us,” one pilot said.
 “We don’t want to count on cops or gate guards to save us in a crisis.”

+There was no immediate comment from the U.S. Navy about reversing the policy when Fox News asked.

-NAVY SUSPENDS FLIGHT TRAINING FOR NEARLY 300 SAUDI STUDENTS, OFFICIAL SAYS
+NAVY SUSPENDS FLIGHT TRAINING FOR HUNDREDS OF SAUDI STUDENTS, OFFICIAL SAYS

 The Saudi pilot was training to be a naval flight officer, a “backseater” in military jargon, not a pilot, one of the instructor pilots told Fox News.